-I love riding motorcycles, but just like most of you all once that cold weather comes in the motorcycle gets packed away.
+I love riding motorcycles, but just like most of you once that cold weather comes in the motorcycle gets packed away.
 In this post, we will go over how to store a motorcycle for 6 months or longer the correct way.

 The reason for correct motorcycle storage during winter is so that no extra damage can occur while it is not in use.
 You will be surprised how many motorcycles need extra maintenance or repairs due to improper storage.